 - Anterior compartment of the leg – dorsiflexes the ankle.

 In the swing phase, the raised leg is propelled forward.
 This is where the forward motion of the walk occurs.

-- Iliopsoas and rectus femoris – keep the hip flexed, resisting gravity as it tries to pull the leg down.
+- Iliopsoas and rectus femoris – keep the thigh flexed at the hip, resisting gravity as it tries to pull the lower extremity down.

-- Quadriceps femoris – extends the knee, positioning the foot for landing.
+- Quadriceps femoris – extends the leg at the knee, positioning the foot for landing.

 - Anterior compartment of the leg – maintains ankle dorsiflexion so that the heel is in place for landing.